The Cathedral of Silence

 The Test

 Take a scene you’ve written.
 Strip out all dialogue.
-Every word spoken, gone.

 Does the scene still communicate?
 Can you follow the emotional arc through pure physical behavior—who moves toward, who retreats, who can’t meet eyes, whose hands betray what their words hid?

-If yes, your dialogue is doing its proper job: punctuation, emphasis, the precise word at the precise moment.
-The architecture is underneath, load-bearing and invisible.
+If yes, your dialogue is doing its proper job.
+That is punctuation, emphasis, the precise word at the precise moment.
+The structure is beneath.

 This isn’t about removing dialogue from your work.
 It’s about building the foundation first.
 Then adding the words that need to be there—and only those.

 For more craft analysis, character breakdowns, and worldbuilding deep-dives, subscribe.
-I post every Tuesday.

 Fair winds,